paldhous/ucb/2015/dataviz/md_raw/class4.md

 As a data journalist, it is worth familiarizing yourself with the main federal government agencies that have responsibility for the beats you are interested in, and the datasets they maintain.
 Here are some examples of agencies with useful data:

 - **[U.S. Census Bureau](http://www.census.gov/)**: population, demographic, economic and other data, including trade and manufacturing statistics.
 The [American FactFinder](http://factfinder2.census.gov/faces/nav/jsf/pages/index.xhtml) is especially useful for summary data about specific geographical areas.
-As well as running the decadal national census, the bureau operates other surveys, which provide more detauled information from representative samples of the U.S. population, including the [Current Population Survey](http://www.census.gov/cps/) (run jointly with the Bureau of Labor Statistics, see below) and the [American Community Survey](http://www.census.gov/acs/www/).
+As well as running the decadal national census, the bureau operates other surveys, which provide more detailed information from representative samples of the U.S. population, including the [Current Population Survey](http://www.census.gov/cps/) (run jointly with the Bureau of Labor Statistics, see below) and the [American Community Survey](http://www.census.gov/acs/www/).

 - **[Bureau of Labor Statistics](http://www.bls.gov/)**: employment and unemployment, workplace injuries, time use, pay and consumer spending, including the [Consumer Price Index](http://www.bls.gov/cpi/), a key measure of inflation.
 Browse its datasets [here](http://www.bls.gov/data/).